 Red Flag #5: Inadequate water

-Unbeknownst to this firefighter, his back-up man got so hot that he retreated back to the front door.
-The nozzle man didn’t know this, leaving him alone in the hallway.
-Later his partner would explain that it was his plan to get out of the environment for just a moment and then rejoin the nozzle man.
+Unbeknownst to this firefighter, his back-up firefighter got so hot that they retreated back to the front door.
+The firefighter on the nozzle didn’t know this, leaving the firefighter alone in the hallway.
+Later the firefighter who retreated would explain that the plan was to get out of the environment for just a moment and then rejoin the firefighter on the nozzle.

-Also unbeknownst to this firefighter, the truck crew was overrun by the heat and had exited back out the front door.
-I asked the nozzle man if he was aware the truck crew had exited (since this was, essentially, the only good reason for him to be holding his position against the fire).
+Also unbeknownst to this firefighter, the truck crew was overrun by the heat and had already exited back out the front door.
+I asked the firefighter on the nozzle if he was aware the truck crew had exited (since this was, essentially, the only good reason for him to be holding his position against the fire).
 He wasn’t aware.
 He noted that if a message was transmitted over the radio to get out, he didn’t hear it.

 Red Flag #6: The flashover